ChicagoBoss/cb_admin/README.md

     ./rebar compile
     ./init.sh start

+In Windows:

+	rebar compile
+	start-server.bat

 Then visit http://localhost:8001/

 Installation with an existing CB server
 ---------------------------------------

-First "./rebar compile" and add the app config section to the boss.config of your existing CB server.
+First "./rebar compile" or "rebar compile" in Windows, and add the app config section to the boss.config of your existing CB server.

 Add something like this to your boss.config: